Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: The Macroscopic Forcing Method

 Note that operations above are defined in the macroscopic space and thus $s\in\overline{\Omega}$, meaning that the forcing must be macroscopic ($s=\overline{s}$).
 However, in the absence of $\overline{\mathcal{L}}$, one can obtain $\overline{c}\left(s\right)$ by directly solving the microscopic equation, (\ref{eq:microscopic}), with the macroscopic forcing added to its right hand side,

 MFM is the procedure of determining $\overline{\mathcal{L}}$ by obtaining $\overline{c}$ in response to different macroscopic forcing scenarios.
-With the description given above, however, the immediate concern is the expense of the procedure.
-Brute force MFM is indeed very expensive, since it often requires many DNS calculations.
-We will present in sections~\ref{sec:IMFM} and~\ref{sec:construct} methods to substantially reduce the cost of MFM.
+With the description given above, we obtain $\overline{\mathcal{L}}$ while bypassing the expensive step of inverting $\overline{\mathcal{L}}$, however, the expense of the procedure still remains a critical concern.
+Brute force MFM, as discussed above, is still expensive, since it requires many DNS calculations.
+We will present in sections~\ref{sec:IMFM} and~\ref{sec:construct} methods to substantially reduce the cost of MFM owing to certain smoothness properties of $\overline{\mathcal{L}}$.

 In the description above, we skipped discussion of initial condition and boundary conditions.
-One may naturally incorporate these by extending the discretized system~(\ref{eq:matrixzero}) to include both initial and boundary points in $[\overline{c}]$, properly adjust the operator $[\overline{\mathcal{L}}]$, and the right-hand-side of~(\ref{eq:matrixzero}).
+One may naturally incorporate these by extending the discretized system~(\ref{eq:matrixzero}) to include both initial and boundary points in $[\overline{c}]$, and properly adjusting the operator $[\overline{\mathcal{L}}]$, and the right-hand-side of~(\ref{eq:matrixzero}).
 In doing so, we implicitly assume that both initial condition and boundary conditions are macroscopic, i.e. their description in the macroscopic space is the same as that in the microscopic space.
 This constraint, however, does not limit the applicability of MFM to turbulence modeling since most practical problems are insensitive to initial conditions, and involve boundary conditions that are indeed macroscopic (e.g., boundary condition remains intact between Navier-Stokes and RANS descriptions).
 Keeping this in mind, we revisit the problem of dispersion by parallel flows by constraining the initial condition to be macroscopic, $c|_{t=0}=c\left(x_1\right)$, as shown in Figure~\ref{fig:fig1}b.